Prospective Graduate Students

 Prospective students are encouraged to explore the research conducted in SES as well as find specific faculty by visiting our research pages for each of the research areas listed above.
+For an excellent overview of all of our offered graduate programs and all faculty members and their research areas, refer to this document.
 You can also consult the Graduate Student Positions Available page.
 There are likely opportunities beyond those listed here; you are encouraged to contact faculty members conducting research in your area of interest to investigate additional opportunities.

 - Academic Background

 - English proficiency

 Applicants are encouraged to refer to the graduate studies admission tool for information about how to calculate your admissions average.
 International applicants should also refer to the graduate studies page for international students for information about degree and GPA equivalency.

 MSc, MES: The School’s admission standard for the MSc, and MES programs is the same as the University and requires a four-year, honours science degree with a minimum B- (70-72%) average during the final two years (4 semesters) of full time undergraduate study.